I am thankful you landed here on these fantastic chocolate chip cookies.

 Do you need a “Home Run” Double Chocolate Chip cookie recipe?
-This cookies are a combination of white chocolate and milk chocolate.
+These cookies are a combination of white chocolate and milk chocolate.
 They are soft & creamy on the inside and so yummy!

-Just because I have added so many healthy recipes to my blog recently does not mean we do not bake and eat these “Home Run” Chocolate Chip Cookies.
-I have baked a lot of cookies lately.
+Just because I have added so many healthy recipes to my blog recently does not mean we do not bake and eat these “Home Run” Chocolate Chip Cookies all the time.
+I bake a lot of cookies.
 I love having cookie dough ready to pop into the oven and bake fresh cookies for my son, Casey’s High School baseball team.
 Caleb is my sous chef and baker in the family.
 He loves to bake Chocolate Chip Cookies.
 He gets to pass them out after Casey’s games.
 There is nothing like seeing someone smile after handing them a Chocolate Chip Cookies.
 I also get to see the smile on Caleb’s face while passing them out.
 It is a win, win.

-We try to mix the dough up ahead of time, scoop the cookie dough out using an ice cream scoop onto a baking sheet, and freeze the dough balls.
+We try to mix the dough up ahead of time, scoop the cookie dough out using an ice cream scoop onto a baking sheet and freeze the dough balls.
 After the cookie dough is frozen, I put the cookie dough balls in large freezer bags.
-This is a great way to have cookie dough ready to bake fresh cookies for games or anytime.
-When I get ready to bake cookies, I tease Caleb by saying do you want to bake some “Home Run” cookies.
+This is an excellent way to have cookie dough ready to bake fresh cookies for games or anytime.
+When I prepare to bake cookies, I tease Caleb by saying do you want to bake some “Home Run” cookies.
 He just smiles.
-He truly enjoys baking and sharing his cookies with everyone.
+He enjoys baking and sharing his cookies with everyone.

-These cookies are “Home Run” Chocolate Chip Cookies because they are filled with a combination of creamy milk chocolate and white chocolate.
+These cookies are “Home Run” Chocolate Chip Cookies because they include a combination of creamy milk chocolate and white chocolate.
 They are soft on the inside.
 See my secrets below for baking great cookies!
 I have also included more of our favorite cookie recipes below.

 You may want to check read my post on The Best Way to Freeze Cookie Dough.